Mike11199/applyYourSelf---Job-Tracker/README.md

 </br>
-- Modified the jobsController.js file.
-Added to the "getAllJobs" function, which returns jobs for a specific user ID from MongoDB, the capability to filter/sort by certain values, by adding query strings to the URL parameters of the query objet, if certain conditions are met.
+- Added to the "getAllJobs" function in the jobsController.js file, the capability to filter/sort by certain values, by adding query strings to the URL parameters of the query object.

+- Included $regex to give provide regular expression capabilities for pattern match in the search function, when retrieving from MongoDB.
 </br>
 </br>